bugsnag/maze-runner/README.md

 |Step | Description |
 |-----|-------------|
-|I set the environment variable "{key}" to "{value}" | Make an environment variable available to any scripts which run afterwards
+|I set environment variable "{key}" to "{value}" | Make an environment variable available to any scripts which run afterwards
 |I run the script "{path}" | Run the file denoted by `{path}`.
 It must be marked as executable
 |I run the script "{path}" synchronously | Run the file denoted by `{path}`, waiting for it to finish.
 It must be marked as executable
 |I open the URL "{url}"|Fetch the contents of a URL